 And that acceleration of revenue growth is what will inevitably create a win for everyone.
-Marketing CMOs get a seat at the executive table, companies can confidently produce marketing campaigns that no longer seem to be encased in a “black box” but which can be transparently monitored and revised when needed — as when, for example, an unforeseen change is detected by conDati Marketing Analytics necessitating a new direction.
+CMOs get a seat at the executive table, companies can confidently produce marketing campaigns that no longer seem to be encased in a “black box” but which can be transparently monitored and revised when needed — as when, for example, an unforeseen change outside of set thresholds is detected by conDati that necessitates action.

 Dashboards That Work For and With Your Marketing Team

 conDati users navigate a Netflix-like user experience to quickly and easily browse and open the dashboards.
 Here a user is selecting and viewing a Predictions Dashboard showing Revenue Trajectory.

 All this insight amounts to nothing if it’s not immediately accessible by your marketing team.
 All this insight amounts to nothing if it’s not immediately accessible by your marketing team.
 A case in inefficiency is the granddaddy of them all, Google Analytics, whose original interface was created in 2005 and has gotten even more complex since then.